 Rental income tax relief (2024–2027)

-A new temporary rental income tax relief known as the Residential Premises Rental Income Relief (RPRIR) has been introduced for landlords who commit to keeping their properties in the rental market for a minimum of four years.
+A new temporary rental income tax relief known as the Residential Premises Rental Income Relief (RPRIR) was introduced for landlords who commit to keeping their properties in the rental market for a minimum of four years.
 Currently, the relief offers tax savings at the standard rate of 20% each year.

 Here’s how it works: